-It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
-In these circumstances we will make the best possible arrangements maintaining the integrity of your trip.
+It's our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
+In these circumstances we'll make the best possible arrangements maintaining the integrity of your trip.

-- The Notre Dame Cathedral is currently undertaking restorations which will continue until 2023.
+- The Notre Dame Cathedral in Saigon is currently undertaking restorations which will continue until 2027.
 During this time customers are unable to enter the Cathedral; however, they can view it from the outside. - The uppermost level of Bayon Temple will be undergoing restorations from January 2020 and may last several years.
-During this maintenance period passengers will be unable to access this area but can continue to enjoy the impressive architecture from the lower two levels. - The Russian markets will no longer be visited in 2021 on Day 16
+During this maintenance period passengers will be unable to access this area but can continue to enjoy the impressive architecture from the lower two levels.